 – Mapping the fieldId to special field SKYVVA__PARENTID

-In this, we have to create only one interfaces which is parent interface i,e Account.
-Child interface created automatically Contact Interface and Asset Interface. follow the given steps to create Account interface:
+In this, we have to create only one interface which is parent interface i,e Account.
+Child interface created automatically Contact Interface and Asset Interface. follow the given steps to create the Account interface:

 - Go to your Integration page.